 Span range: Short

-It’s a pedestrian bridge, of which the semicircular arch completes a 360-degree circle through its reflection in the water, and reminds of the full moon.
-These structures were originated in Asian culture.
-Initially, they were constructed in China and later introduced to Japan.
+A moon bridge is a pedestrian bridge featuring a semicircular arch that completes a 360-degree circle when reflected in the water, resembling a full moon.
+Originating from Asian culture, these bridges were initially built in China and later introduced to Japan.

 15. Movable Bridge